 In the afternoon you can try your skills in archery, the national sport of Bhutan, or sign up for a Bhutanese cooking class to learn how to make Momos, the traditional Bhutanese dumplings, and the famous Ema Datse .

 Overnight at the Uma by Como, Punakha, Bhutan.

 This morning, transfer to Paro - The four-hour journey to Paro takes you again across the impressive Dochu Lapass.
 For lunch enjoy picnic lunch at any beautiful spot on your way back along the dramatic Wang Chhuand Paro Chhu valleys.

 In the afternoon, there is time for a short stroll from the lodge, walking across open fields and past village houses.
 Before the sunsets, sit down by the big prayer wheel below the ruins of the Drukgyel Dzong, and relax whilst admiring the rural scenery and changing sky.

 Overnight at Uma by Como, Par

-Van and guide will report to hotel and transfer to starting point for hike up to view one of Bhutan’s most dramatic monuments, the Taktsang Goemba, more commonly referred to as the Tiger’s Nest, built on a sheer cliff face at a height of 2,950 m (9,678ft).
+Today, you van and guide will report to your hotel and transfer you to the starting point for a hike up to view one of Bhutan’s most dramatic monuments, the Taktsang Goemba, more commonly referred to as the Tiger’s Nest, built on a sheer cliff face at a height of 2,950 m (9,678ft).
 The four-hour trek offers spectacular views of this sacred monastery perched on a cliff face 900 m above the valley floor.